 Even though it might seem especially difficult, it is recommended to try and reduce our avoid caffeine intake.
 Caffeine can affect our sleep patterns and bring it out of balance.
 The same applies to alcohol and nicotine: the less you consume, the better.

 Adults should aim to get between 6-8 hours of sleep every day to keep their immune system up and running and to try and circumvent winter fatigue.
 To support a regular sleep schedule, it is recommended to have a stable and consistent bedtime and alarm in the morning.
 Reading a book before bed or meditating is a great way to calm the mind before falling asleep.
-Read more about how to get a good nights sleep in our sleep guide.
+Discover more details on how to optimise your sleep here.

 To stay healthy during the winter, it's very important to pay attention to a balanced and nutritious diet.
 You should try to cook with as many fresh and wholesome ingredients as possible.
 These will supply you with the nutrients, vitamins and minerals that you need.
 Fruit and vegetables should definitely not be left out.
 Seasonal produce like apples, pears, cabbage, lettuce, carrots, leek and spinach are all nutritious ingredients that you should eat plenty of.

 In addition, Superfoods like citrus fruits, berries, nuts or ginger are a great source of necessary Vitamin C: an essential Vitamin to help fight off viruses and infections.
 Spicy food is also a great option because it warms you from the inside out.